|Jet in Carina WFC3 IR [Courtesy NASA]|

 Even more extreme forms of pseudoscience are also on the rise in secular society.
 A recent essay in the New York Times defended practices such as new-age-style astrology, tarot cards, "crystal power" (stones with claimed healing powers) and more, all as unapologetic substitutes for more traditional forms of religion [Burton2018].

 A related phenomenon can be seen by examining instances of groups rejecting strongly other well-established items of scientific consensus.
-For instance, in 2019 the U.S. Centers for Disease Control and Prevention reported that the nation has suffered its worst measles outbreak in 20 years [Salzberg2015].
+For instance, in 2019 the U.S. Centers for Disease Control and Prevention reported that the nation has suffered its worst measles outbreak in more than 25 years [Stack2019].
 These outbreaks have occurred in areas with relatively low vaccination rates, which, in most cases, are due to parents that are convinced that vaccination causes autism or other medical conditions, and that the government is covering up the fact.
 This is in spite of the fact that the one (and only) study claiming a link was later thoroughly debunked, and numerous other in-depth studies have found no link whatsoever [CDC2017].

 Interestingly, these outbreaks have often occurred in relatively "liberal" areas, characterized by high levels of education and income, a mostly politically liberal orientation, and relatively lower levels of religiosity.
 For example, in a recent study of vaccination in Northern California, unvaccination rates were particularly high in some counties (e.g., Marin County, San Francisco County and Alameda County) well-known to be highly educated and highly secular [Millman2017].
 Along these same lines, these same areas mentioned are well-known to be hotbeds of opposition to genetically modified foods.
 This opposition continues in spite of a 2016 comprehensive report by the U.S. National Academy of Sciences found "no differences that would implicate a higher risk to human health from eating GE foods than from eating their non-GE counterparts" [NAS2016].
 The exact same three counties of Northern California mentioned above are also hotbeds of the anti-smart-meter movement, which again has not the scantest support in peer-reviewed scientific literature [Barringer2011].

 In short, it seems many of the secular left have merely substituted one religion (an anti-technology, anti-vaccination, anti-GMO, anti-smart-meter, new age "religion") for another (traditional Judeo-Christian monotheism).